cbdb-project/processing-prompts-by-batch/README.md

 ## NOTICE

-We are currently using the Deep Seek V3 API (from volcengine) as the default.
+We are currently using the Deep Seek V3 API as the default.

 ## Branch